1.

 -n, --numeric-uid-gid

-Like -l, but use group ID and user ID numbers instead of owner and group names.
+Like -l, but use group ID and user ID numbers instead of owner and

 -o